HEFA-SAF Cost Parity vs Fossil Jet: Viability Region Under Feedstock and Credit Constraints

 • Decision summary updated with final thresholds and confidence tag

-• Explicit parity-fragility relationship statement included (Section 5A)
+• Explicit parity-fragility relationship statement included (Section 6)

 • Feedstock fragility slope disclosed as a decision output

-This analysis applies the DG-PFF Parity Fragility Framework.
+This analysis applies the Decision-Grade Parity–Fragility Framework (DG-PFF), developed by Insight Quantix.
+This note identifies both parity conditions and the fragility thresholds under which those conditions fail.
 This analysis extends DG-PFF beyond hydrogen systems, demonstrating applicability to SAF pathways under feedstock-driven cost uncertainty.

 Learn more -> Companion fragility-first note ->